Call of Duty League returns to in-person LAN tournaments — with online-only audiences

 The CDL has had a rocky time lately, postponing a tournament in February because of snowstorms and subsequent power outages in Texas.
 But then it doubled down on the lost time with a full seven days of play dubbed the Super Week.
 And now it’s bringing back LAN play, or a tournament on a local area network in one place.

 The event will take place in Dallas, which is actually home to 24 CDL players, or roughly half the league.
 I interviewed players like Kenny Williams of L.A.
 Thieves and Chris “Simp” Lehr of Optic Chicago.
 They said that there was no question that playing on a LAN was far superior to playing across the internet, with players spread out in different cities.
-But they were also grateful to be playing at all in digital events.
+But they were also grateful to be playing at all, even in digital events.

 The local Dallas team, Dallas Empire, and the Call of Duty League will return to LAN for this season’s Major IV, hosted at the Esports Stadium Arlington from June 17 to June 20.